 There are many opportunities such as fellowships, research, volunteering, internships, jobs, etc that can help you do just that!
 Sometimes it can be difficult to know where to find post-undergraduate opportunities so we have compiled a list to get you started in your exploration.

-This list is simply meant to help you think more broadly about the range of opportunities available to you these opportunities are not endorsed by the Career Center and are not comprehensive.
-If you wish to explore additional resources or learn more about what to do upon graduation and want help reflecting on what a gap year could mean for your career plans schedule an appointment at The Career Center today.
+This list is simply meant to help you think more broadly about the range of opportunities available to you these opportunities are not endorsed by the University Career Center and are not comprehensive.
+If you wish to explore additional resources or learn more about what to do upon graduation and want help reflecting on what a gap year could mean for your career plans schedule an appointment at the University Career Center today.

 **First begin by thinking about the length of time you’re hoping to have as a gap.
 Is it 4-6 months?
 1 year?
 More?
 Be mindful of the length of commitment of different opportunities as you search and apply.